havron/daas/README.md

 Welcome!
-This repository is home to a daas marketplace, built on multiple [dockerized](https://www.docker.com/what-docker) tiers, including: a `mySQL` database, a models/entity API, an experience service API, and a bootstrap-powered HTML front-end (the latter three built on separate `django` projects).
-The tiers interact via `http/json` requests and responses (only the models API can talk to the database, only the experience API can talk to the models, etc); we intentionally implement this marketplace as a set of isolated microservices.
+This repository is home to a daas marketplace, built on multiple [dockerized](https://www.docker.com/what-docker) tiers, including: a `mySQL` database, a kafka/elasticsearch batch job, an Apache Spark map/reduce job, a selenium integration testing web driver, and an HAProxy load balancer for a models/entity API, an experience service API, and a bootstrap-powered HTML front-end (the latter three built on separate `django` projects).
+The tiers primarily interact via `http/json` requests and responses (only the models API can talk to the database, only the experience API can talk to the models, etc); we intentionally implement this marketplace as a set of isolated microservices.
 Static content for the HTML front-end is currently served with Django's `whitenoise` wrapper for the Python `wsgi` interface.